 While deer ticks may be lurking where you are hiking, there are ways to protect yourself from Lyme disease.
 Dr. Phillips advises people to avoid grassy or bushy areas, wear boots or tall socks to cover your skin, use insect repellent and treat hiking or camping gear with permethrin—an insect repellent that can last for weeks at a time.

 “When coming back from a hike or time outside, have someone check your back, behind your ears, along your hairline and your clothes,” says Dr. Phillips.
 “If possible, take a shower within two hours of coming inside—it’s been shown to reduce your risk of getting Lyme disease.”

 If you find a tick on your body, remove it as soon as possible.
-Use tweezers to grab the tick at the base and pull.
+Use tweezers to grab the tick at the mouthparts and pull.
 “Clean the area once you’ve removed the tick, and be sure to monitor for any flu-like symptoms or rashes,” says Dr. Phillips.
 Some states also offer free tick testing—you can send the body of the tick to be tested for Lyme disease and get results within about 72 hours.